dkuchan415/ETL-Olympics/README.md

 The goal of this project was to clean and combine data from three different sources to create a new database with an intuitive structure for querying information.
 The three sources included CSV files from free sources like Kaggle, and detailed:

--Olympic athlete information,
+- Olympic athlete information,
--Olympic events and medal winners dating back to 1960, and -Data detailing country population and demographics
+- Olympic events and medal winners dating back to 1960, and
+- Data detailing country population and demographics

 With this information,